enjre/enjre.github.io/index.md

 # Welcome to Andre Maldonado's GitHub Page

 ## About Me
-  I am a Junior at Boise State University.
-I will be majoring in Computer Science with a minor in Mathematics.
-I am also a part of the BSU Jazz Orchestra.
+  I am a Senior at Boise State University pursuing a Bachelor's degree in Computer Science.
+  My expected graduation date is December 2021.
+Aside from being a full time student, I am also a musician and gamer.
+When I'm not working, I am either playing trumpet with the BSU Jazz Orchestra or with my rock band, Bone Haus

 ### Notable Courses Taken
  * CS 321 - Data Structures
  * CS-HU 310 - Intro to Database Management
  * CS-HU 271 - Agile Development
+ * CS 354 - Programming Languages
+ * CS 401 - Intro to Web Development